 What does router look like?
 As you can see a router in in the diagram is the circle with 4 arrows but the actuall physical hardware is a 19 inch piece of hardware.
 Below the diagram we have a 1841 router, CISCO does not manufacture these anymore but they are still wide-spread used.
 At the back of the router there are several ports, this router has 2 NICS marked in yellow which are fast Ethernet.
 There are also 2 serial interfaces which are represented by slot 1 and 2 and console ports: The 1841 router is completely different from a home router ie. Netgear, D-Link, Fritz AVM etc which comes with its OS etc. However a 1841 router comes with no configuration, its literally blank.

 It’s essential to understand the boot up process router, like a PC a router boots and has a certain way.
 The screen shot below shows how the boot process begins POST > Bootstrap > IOS > configuration

 More detailed overview of PC vs Router

-Power on Self Test, the hardware has self checks to make sure the hardware is ok
+The hardware has self checks to make sure the hardware is ok

-Boostrap – uses EEPROM memory – Electrically Erasable Programmable Read-Only Memory – we can erase and write to the memory.
+Uses EEPROM memory – Electrically Erasable Programmable Read-Only Memory – we can erase and write to the memory.

-IOS is stored in flash – Internet working Operating system.
+Stored in flash – Internet working Operating system.
 IOS uses flash memory just like a USB stick or a compact flash card,

-Configuration NVRAM – the router configuration is stored here in the NVRAM – RAM is Random Access Memory.
+The router configuration is stored here in the NVRAM – RAM is Random Access Memory.
 NV stands for Non volatile RAM, we use this to store very small files that we don’t want to removed when we power off, so in this respect it kind of works like Flash Memory